JohnnyNT/microSlider/README.txt

 == Description ==

-This is a simple slider plugin that you can use to add a single slider to your website.
+This is a simple WordPress slider plugin that you can use to add a single image slider to your website.
 It use minimal HTML/JS code and a simple markup that can easily be adapted to your website with CSS.
 Just place [microslider] and it's ready to go!

 == Installation ==